 Governing Body: Brown County Commission

-The Board of Brown County Commissioners met in regular session on Monday, June 25, with the following members present: Chairman Steve Roberts, Dwight Kruse and Keith Olsen.
-Also present were County Clerk Melissa Gormley, Deputy County Clerk Dawn Boyles.
+The Board of Brown County Commissioners met in regular session on Monday, Sept.
+30, with the following members present: Chairman Keith Olsen, Dwight A. Kruse and Richard L. Lehmkuhl.
+Also present were County Clerk Melissa Gormley and Deputy County Clerk Dawn Boyles.
 County Attorney Kevin Hill was present for a portion of the meeting.

 Also at the meeting:

 Commissioners approved the Sept.
 23, minutes.
 Tax Change orders 2018-143 and 2018-144 were signed and approved.

 The Sept.
 30 month-end claims were approved as follows: General, $195,860.38; Road and Bridge, $112,288.48; Historical Society, $4,375; Employee Benefit, $77,697.31; Election, $1,298.83; Extension, $8,320.83; Mental Health, $5,850; Developmental Services, $2,254.33; Capital Improve Fund, $4,925; Appraiser, $2,307.89; Ambulance, $18,577.52; Noxious Weed, $1,259.73; Diversion, $524.49; 911 SB50, $31,001.09; ACC, $5,169.08; JJCR, $3,459.35; Reinvestment Grant, $132.67; Services for Elderly, $3,703.20; Solid Waste, $39,493.71; and Payroll, $211.59; The total was $518,710.48.